LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

    current table.
 If passed an integer, it returns the name of a field at that position in the current database and table.
 If passed an integer and then the ``-type`` keyword, it returns the type of field rather than the name.
-Types include "Text", "Number", "Date/Time", "Boolean", and "Unknown"
+Types include "Text", "Number", "Date/Time", "Boolean", and "Unknown".

 .. method:: field_names()
 .. method:: column_names()

    Returns an array containing all the field names in the current result set.
-   This is the same data as returned by ``field_name``, but in a format more suitable for iterating or other data processing.
+   This is the same data as returned by `field_name`, but in a format more suitable for iterating or other data processing.